Effective Date: January 10, 2019

 Your information may be shared for the purposes of the recruitment exercise.
 This includes members of the Company’s Human Resources department and the Recruiting team, interviewers involved in the recruitment process, managers in the business area with a vacancy, and IT staff if access to the data is necessary for the performance of their roles.

-If your application for employment is successful, we will then contact your former employers to obtain references for you, and depending on the role that you have applied for, with employment background check providers to obtain necessary background checks.
+If your application for employment is successful, we will then contact your former employers to obtain references for you, and depending on the role that you have applied for, with employment background check providers (as permitted by local law) to obtain necessary background checks.

 We also may disclose personal data about you: (1) if we are required to do so by law or legal process; (2) for the purposes of, or in connection with, any legal proceedings, or otherwise for the purposes of establishing, exercising or defending any legal rights; (3) to law enforcement authorities or other government entities based on a lawful disclosure request; or (4) when we believe disclosure is necessary or appropriate to prevent harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity.